pyscript/docs/docs/user-guide/ffi.md

 ```

 Please note that in *MicroPython* the method works the same but, as we try to
-reach features-parity among runtimes, it is suggested to use `is_none(ref)`
+reach feature-parity among runtimes, it is suggested to use `is_none(ref)`
-even if right now there is not such distinction between `null` and `undefined`.
+even if, right now, there is no such distinction between `null` and
+`undefined` in MicroPython.